Integrative Functional Medicine

 What are Some of the Basic Tenets of Integrative Functional Medicine?

-- It is patient-centered rather than physician-centered, and emphasizes the centrality of the doctor/patient relationship in the healing process.
+- It is member-centered rather than physician-centered, and emphasizes the centrality of the doctor/member relationship in the healing process.

 - Acknowledgment that healing is innate – the role of the practitioner is to remove any blocks to healing, and facilitate or stimulate one’s own natural healing potential.

-- Recognition that often the patient is the diagnostician and the practitioner is the educator.
+- Recognition that often the member is the diagnostician and the practitioner is the educator.

 - Recognition of the role of the mind and the spirit in good health.
 Health is a cohesive balance of mind, body, and spirit.